 Today, the golf course is largely untouched from Colt's original design.
 Modern agronomy & green keeping methods have improved the playing surfaces with HGC now renowned for its challenging, fast, sloping greens.

-The course continues to provide a stern test of golf with a course record of 64 having been set in 2016 by Jack South.
+The course continues to provide a stern test of golf with a course record of 64 having been set in 2016 by Jack South and equalled by Will Turner in 2022.